Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TestAnnotation"

-Re-exports all named exports from the "effect/TestAnnotation" module as "TestAnnotation".
+Re-exports all named exports from the "effect/TestAnnotation" module as `TestAnnotation`.

 **Signature**